dpa99c/phonegap-launch-navigator/README.md

   - geocoding is disabled by passing `enableGeocoding: false` in the options object
   - there is no internet connection to perform the remote geocode operation
   - geocoding fails (e.g. an address cannot be found for the given lat/long coords)

+## Remember user's choice of navigation app

+- If the built-in app selection mechanism is used, the plugin enables the user's choice of app to be locally persisted, meaning they don't have to choose every time.
+- This can either be done without or without prompting the user to do so.
+- See the `appSelection` section of options for the [`navigate()`](#navigate) function more details.
+- See the "Advanced Example" project] in the [example repo](https://github.com/dpa99c/phonegap-launch-navigator-example) for an illustrated example.

 # Supported navigation apps